Multiple home owner grant

 Enter the current year taxes attributed to each residence.

-For a residence on a land co-operative or in a housing co-operative building, housing corporation building, housing society building, or provincially designated apartment building, this is usually the gross amount of current year taxes you assessed the eligible occupant under the shareholder, member or lease agreement.
+For a residence on a housing co-operative building, housing corporation building, housing society building, or provincially designated apartment building or a land co-operative, this is usually the gross amount of current year taxes you assessed the eligible occupant under the shareholder, member or lease agreement.

 - The corporate owner of a 10-lot land co-operative receives a tax notice for the land for $4,800 plus a tax notice for the residence located on Lot A for $530.